dyninst/tools/dlsonic/README.md

 ## Deep Dive

 ### 1. Identifying dlopen, dlsym, dlvsym, and dlmopen calls.
 The tool makes use of the dyninst call graph and finds determines calls to the abovementioned functions.
-This is done by looking at call edges going into the PLT and finding the associated function.
+This is done by finding all calls locations in the code and then checking for the call edge to a function in the PLT with the proper name.

 ### 2. Argument tracking for identified calls
 For each of the calls that we identify, we try to figure out some of the key arguments.
 More specifically, in case of `dlopen` and `dlmopen` the idea is to figure out the library path/name string.
 Similarly, for `dlsym` and `dlvsym`, the symbol string is of particular interest.
-This is also an area of major future work.
+This is also an area of future work.

 Currently we are only able to figure out any static string literals (being read from `.rodata`) while forming the arguments.
 This is not necessarily same as saying "a static string was passed" and is actually a larger set containing static string args and more.